CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-05-05-The Line That Changed a Nation.md

 ![loss](/conflict_urbanism_sp2023/images/Cyprus/green line.jpg)

-<sub>*The original Green Line is drawn.* Source: Military Histories: The Green Line in Cyprus.</sub>
+*The original Green Line is drawn.* Source: Military Histories: The Green Line in Cyprus.

 **The Invasion of 1974**